MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-corona.md

 ---
-title: Lua Quickstart for Corona
+title: Lua quickstart for Corona
 author: v-thopra
 description: This guide will help you make your first PlayFab API call in the Corona engine. ms.author: v-thopra